 Complex carbohydrates will block your pipes, as they expand when they are wet.
 From pasta to rice and from bread to potatoes, these starches are not compatible with your drains.
 They will expand until your water flow is so restricted, backflow occurs.
 This can compromise your water quality.
 Keep all starchy food items away from your drains!

 For all of your Lowell kitchen plumbing needs, contact A. Fagundes Plumbing & Heating Inc. at (978) 350-5522.
 We are remaining open and taking the recommended precautions to ensure our technicians and our clients remain safe and healthy during these challenging times.
-Give us a ring, we are here for you!
+Give us a ring, we are the Team Mom and Dad Call!